aquacode/gopoc/README.md

   1. Writes to a log file
   2. Also writes to the console
 * Use the "flag" package for command line arguments
+* Launch a command that calls another shell script
+  1. Send the output to the Logger